wessholders/GIS-Tools/README.md

 <br>

 # What do I use to make these tools?
-- Python 3
+- Python
-- Esri's ArcMap Pro
+      - NumPy
       - ArcPy
+      - ArcGIS API
+      - Smartsheet API
+- ArcGIS Pro
+- ArcPy
+- Google Earth Engine
+- Smartsheet
 ## What's the big deal with developing custom tools for use in GIS?
 # Automation
 I can do all of these proceses manually, why bother with learning python?